Buy Refurbish Refinance Rent: Building a Rental Portfolio Quickly

 STEP 1: BUYING THE PROPERTY

-The first step is to find a property that fits the BRRR method, it could be below market value, in a location with good rental demand, and in need of refurbishment.
+The first step is to find a property that fits this investment technique, it could be below market value, in a location with good rental demand, and in need of refurbishment.

 To fund the property purchase, you can arrange a short-term bridging loan through a commercial broker, you'll need money for the deposit, although below market value bridging finance is sometimes possible if the purchase price is below the market value, meaning a lower deposit.